 STANDARD TIME established on this date.
 Until 1883 United States railroads each chose their own time standards.
-The Pennsylvania Railroad used the system of “Allegheny Time” system that was an astronomical time keeping service developed by Samuel Langley at the Western University of Pennsylvania’s Allegheny Observatory in Pittsburgh.
+The Pennsylvania Railroad used the “Allegheny Time” system that was an astronomical time keeping service developed by Samuel Langley at the Western University of Pennsylvania’s Allegheny Observatory in Pittsburgh.
 Instituted in 1869, the Allegheny Observatory’s service is believed to have been the first regular and systematic system of time distribution to railroads and cities as well as the origin of the modern standard time system.

 By 1870, the Allegheny Time service extended over 2,500 miles with 300 telegraph offices receiving time signals.
 However, almost all railroads out of New York ran on New York time, and railroads west from Chicago mostly used Chicago time, but between Chicago and Pittsburgh/Buffalo the norm was Columbus time, even on railroads that didn’t run through Columbus.
 The Santa Fe used Jefferson City (Missouri) time all the way to its west end at Deming, New Mexico, as did the east-west lines across Texas; Central Pacific and Southern Pacific used San Francisco time all the way to El Paso.
 The Northern Pacific had seven time zones between St Paul and the 1883 west end of the railroad at Wallula Jct, but Union Pacific had two between Omaha and Ogden.